Special Needs Resource Directory: Embracing Children with Special Needs in our Catholic Schools and Parish Religious Education Programs

 This is an important consideration for anyone in ministry.
 The language we use is about dignity and respect.
 It is a matter of social justice.
 Words are very important so we must be sensitive to the words we use to refer to persons with disabilities.
 Two considerations are offered here:

-The first consideration is one that was produced by Ohio Public Images/Public Images Network, a not-for-profit communications and advocacy organization promoting positive awareness of people with disabilities.
+This was produced by Ohio Public Images/Public Images Network, a not-for-profit communications and advocacy organization promoting positive awareness of people with disabilities.